-In poultry, reduced feed intake is one of the first noticeable consequences of heat stress.
+Reduced feed intake is one of the first noticeable consequences of heat stress in poultry production.
 Increased water consumption is another response to heat stress.
 Housing poultry at high ambient temperatures, especially in combination with high humidity not only impairs production performance but could also impair intestinal integrity and the bird's natural defense mechanisms.

 Did you know?

 The energy, protein and nutrients necessary for production are lacking due to decreased feed intake during heat stress conditions.